Mte90/GlotDict/README.md

 * Mark old string (6 months) with a black border
 * Highlight non-breaking-space
 * Character and Word Counts in Meta
+* Notices with counts for Approved, Rejected, Fuzzied, Submitted and Selected rows
 * Many hotkeys and shortcut

 ## Hotkeys